carlwoodhouse/jquery.cookieBar/README.md

 		The government says i have to tell you i use cookies, so here it is
     </div>

-Create your cookiebar markup from a simple container with an advanced button, example:
+Or, create your cookiebar markup from a simple container with an advanced button, example:

 	<script type="text/javascript">
 		$(document).ready(function() {